Marc Almond: 2020s

 Almond's next solo album, Chaos and a Dancing Star, also written with Braide, was recorded in Los Angeles and released in January 2020.
 Ian Anderson played flute on the album.
 During COVID-19 lockdowns, Almond and David Ball wrote a new Soft Cell album, Happiness Not Included, which was released on 6 May 2022.
 The album contained 12 new tracks, including a collaboration with Pet Shop Boys on the track "Purple Zone", which reached number one in the Official Physical Singles Chart and also the Official Vinyl Singles Chart.

 In early 2022, Almond supported Ukraine and released an English-language cover of the Ukrainian folk song, "What A Moonlit Night".

-In April 2024 an exhibition of Marc’s personal collage artworks was curated for TCFE Gallery in central London.
+In April 2024, an exhibition of Almond’s personal collage artworks was curated for TCFE Gallery in central London.
 The exhibition was entitled Deities and Demons.

-In July 2024 Marc released his solo album, I’m Not Anyone through BMG.
+In July 2024, Almond released his solo album, I’m Not Anyone through BMG.
 It is an album of cover songs including compositions by Don McLean, King Crimson and Paul Anka.
 Once again Ian Anderson guested on a track.
 This was the second of Marc's albums produced by Mike Stephens.

-In 2024 Marc's version of I’m Not Anyone was adopted by LGBTQ+ Prides around the world.
+In 2024, Almond's version of I’m Not Anyone was adopted by LGBTQ+ Prides around the world.

-In September 2024 Marc toured the UK and Germany with a retrospective concert of cover songs entitled I’m Not Anyone Tour.
+In September 2024, Almond toured the UK and Germany with a retrospective concert of cover songs entitled I’m Not Anyone Tour.

-In 2025 Marc signed a new Soft Cell album deal with Republic Of Music (ROM).
+In 2025, Almond signed a new Soft Cell album deal with Republic of Music (ROM).
 The album will be entitled Danceteria.

-In 2025 Marc signed a new two album solo deal with Cherry Red Records.
+In 2025, Almond signed a new two album solo deal with Cherry Red Records.
 The first album is produced by Barry Adamson and will be released in 2027.

-In March 2025 Marc toured Australia for the first time as a double bill of Soft Cell and Marc Almond in two halves.
+In March 2025, Almond toured Australia for the first time as a double bill of Soft Cell and Marc Almond in two halves.

-In May and June 2025 Soft Cell toured the USA on a 24 date tour with Simple Minds.
+In May and June 2025, Soft Cell toured the US on a 24 date tour with Simple Minds.
 David Ball's death in October 2025 marked an indefinite end to Soft Cell.